pierre-rouleau/pel/doc/pel-manual.rst

 User selected template for C function definition
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

-The above choices, with all provided flexibility may not correspond with your needs.
-In that can you can store the name of a file with you own code inside the ``pel-c-skel-function-define-style`` user option variable.

-The file `custom/skeleton/custom-c-skel.el`_ is an example of a user defined skeleton.
-As you'll see you will need to write Emacs Lisp code for this.
-You'll need to learn more than what you need to learn to write yasnippet_ templates, but you can then take advantage of all Emacs Lisp power and use the PEL functions to prompt for function and purpose, check for function name validity, transform the function name and have the whole action already bound to a key sequence.
+The default function definition header skeleton with all the user options PEL provides might still not generate exactly what you need.
+In that case, you can write your own skeleton template and get PEL to use it.

+To replace PEL's generated code with a template for C function definition of your own you must do the following:

+- Read and understand the provided example in the file `custom/skeleton/custom-c-skel.el`_.
+For this you will need a minimal understanding of the Emacs Lisp programming language.
+The code for creating a C function definition code is similar to the code that generates the C module/header, so if you're new to Emacs Lisp see the explanation inside the section titled
+  `Using user-specified module/header skeleton`_ above.
+- Write a Emacs Lisp Skeleton file that will define your skeleton template with something similar to what you found in the example:

+  - Inside that file, create a Emacs Lisp defun for the function named ``pel-skels-c-function-def/custom``.

+- Set the ``pel-c-skel-function-define-style`` user option to take a user defined skeleton instead of PEL's default: write the path name of the Emacs Lisp file where you wrote your own skeleton code.
+The name of that file may be the same as what you might have defined inside the ``pel-c-skel-module-header-block-style`` user option.

-The example generates code like the following, controlled by various PEL user options that identify whether the horizontal separator line is inserted, whether the C function return type is on a separate line (as in the example below) or on the same line as the function name, and you can also switch to C++ style comments.
+The example taken from the file `custom/skeleton/custom-c-skel.el`_ generates code like the following, controlled by various PEL user options that identify whether the horizontal separator line is inserted, whether the C function return type is on a separate line (as in the example below) or on the same line as the function name, and you can also switch to C++ style comments.
 The indentation is also controlled by customization.

 .. code:: c